mbaumer/us_hep_funding/docs/_states/AL.md

 <a name="AL-01"></a>
 [Back to top](#top)
 ## AL-01 -- Rep. Bradley Byrne (R)
+### Committees
+Bradley Byrne is the #5 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $70,000.00 in SC HEP grants.